Bruce Pavitt: Career

 Three cassette compilations were released through the fanzine.
 In 1983, Pavitt moved to Seattle and started a record store, Fallout, as well as writing a Sub Pop column for The Rocket, and hosting an independent-label specialty show on KCMU.
 1986 saw the release of Sub Pop's (the "-terranean" was dropped earlier from the name) first LP: the Sub Pop 100.
 Green River's Dry As a Bone EP followed in 1987.

 Bruce Pavitt has since written two books: Sub Pop USA and Experiencing Nirvana.

+In 2017, he created 8Stem, an app which allows users to delete and add new tracks on existing recordings.
+Users can add lead vocals, bass, drums, instruments, synthesized vocals, and beats.